Cell Ranger ATAC 1.1 (latest), printed on 11/18/2019

 Cluster mode is one of three primary ways of running Cell Ranger ATAC.
 To learn about the other approaches, please go to the computing options page.

-Cell Ranger ATAC can be run in cluster mode, using SGE or LSF to run the stages via batch scheduling.
+Cell Ranger ATAC can be run in cluster mode, using SGE or LSF to run the stages on multiple nodes via batch scheduling.
 This allows highly parallelizable stages to utilize hundreds or thousands of cores concurrently, dramatically reducing time to solution.

 Running pipelines in cluster mode requires the following:

-Installing the Cell Ranger ATAC software on a cluster is identical to the installation procedure for local-mode (non-cluster) operation.
-After you have confirmed that the cellranger-atac pipelines can run in local mode, you must configure the job submission template that Cell Ranger ATAC will use to submit jobs to your cluster.
-Assuming you installed Cell Ranger ATAC to /opt/cellranger-atac-1.1.0, the process is as follows.
+Installing the Cell Ranger ATAC software on a cluster is identical to installation on a local server.
+After confirming that the cellranger-atac commands can run in single server mode, configure the job submission template that Cell Ranger ATAC uses to submit jobs to the cluster.
+Assuming Cell Ranger ATAC is installed to /opt/cellranger-atac-1.1.0, the process is as follows.